coderefinery/testing/_episodes/07-travis.md

 ## Where to go from here

+- This example was using Python but you can achieve the same automation for Fortran or C or C++
 - On Travis you can also test macOS builds: https://docs.travis-ci.com/user/reference/osx/
 - On GitLab use [GitLab CI](https://about.gitlab.com/product/continuous-integration/)
 - For Windows builds use [Appveyor](https://www.appveyor.com)